erhant/lambda-0b10/docs/WEEK-2.md

 where $4a^3 + 27b^2 \ne 0$.
 Notice that this means we are looking for $x$ where $x^3 + ax + b$ is a square (also denoted as **Quadratic Residue**).

-> Diophantine worked on finding rational points on these curves!
-TODO: add ref

 ## Point Addition

 Elliptic curves form a group under the operation of point addition that is $+:E\times E \to E$.
 The identity element is the point at infinity $\mathcal{O}$ and we kind of add this as an _extra_ point.